 We make no promises about such do-it-yourself insect repellents.
 Reader response to catnip has been mixed.
 Here are just a few comments from our website:

 “I tried this a couple of summers ago.
 Grew my own catnip (in hanging pots to keep it out of reach of several neighborhood cats) – made sure it was the real-thing catnip.
 Found a recipe for the catnip mosquito spray on the Internet.
 Don’t have the recipe any more, but the person who posted it said it worked, and the solution seemed pretty strong to me.

 “It didn’t work to deter mosquitoes at all as far as I could tell.
 It did work to attract the neighborhood cats to me.
 One day I had a tiny piece of the freshly picked catnip in my pocket as I walking in the yard – a neighborhood cat that usually ignores me followed everywhere I went, meowing the whole way.”

 “I have grown catnip in my garden and I must say it is really effective against mosquitoes, house flies and aphids.

 “The only problem with catnip is that it has some behavioral side effects on pet cats.
 When my pet cat (Meeow) goes near it, she starts rolling on the ground and becomes aggressive.
 Can anyone tell me how to deal with this?”

 Cindy shared this story about vitamin B and garlic:

 “Well, nothing ever bites me because of the supplements I take, including high-B complex and garlic.
 So far this year I haven’t used repellant even once.
 I have kept windows open, have spent lots of time outside at night — and exactly one bite so far.
 (I admit, it’s much worse in the mountains… those blackflies would bite chunks of flesh off an elephant!)

 We would love to get your report.
-Let us know if this is worth a try or a total bust.
+Let us know if the catnip approach is worth a try or is a total bust.